-A 41-mile-long toll road in the Lone Star State called Highway 130 (SH130), connecting Austin and San Antonio, has set the bar as the highest posted speed limit in America at 85 miles per hour.
+A 41-mile-long toll road in the Lone Star State called Texas State Highway 130 (SH130), connecting Austin and San Antonio, has set the bar as the highest posted maximum speed limit in America at 85 miles per hour.

-There are 36 states with 70 mile per hour limits, 12 that allow speeds on some highways to reach 75 and only 2 states, Utah and Texas, that post 80-mile-per-hour signs on selected highways and tolls.
+There are 36 states with 70 miles per hour limits, 12 that allow speeds on some highways to reach 75, and only the 2 states of Utah and Texas post 80-mile-per-hour signs on selected highways and tolls.
 Most of the roads with higher speed limits are in rural, lower-populated areas.

 Safety experts have a growing concern about this trend.
-Research conducted by the the National Highway Traffic Safety Administration (NHTSA) shows that few drivers view speeding as an immediate risk to themselves or others, yet the probablity of death, disfigurement, or injury grows with higher speed at impact and doubles for every 10 mph over 50 mph that a vehicle travels.
+Research conducted by the National Highway Traffic Safety Administration (NHTSA) shows that few drivers view speeding as an immediate risk to themselves or others, yet the probability of traffic deaths, disfigurement, or injury grows with higher speed at impact and doubles for every 10 mph over 50 mph that a vehicle travels.

 And the fatality numbers are alarming.
 The NHTSA reports that on average, 1,000 Americans are killed every month in speed-related crashes and 66% of speed-related crashes involve a single vehicle.

-The good news is that fatality rates are on the decline.
-Between 2006 and 2012, there have been a reported 27% fewer deaths due to traffic accidents.
+The good news is that rates for traffic fatalities are on the decline.
+Between 2006 and 2012, there have been a reported 27% fewer deaths due to traffic collisions.
 Experts do not believe this comes from safer driving at lower speeds.
-It’s been concluded instead that the combination of cars built to handle at higher speeds and improved passive and active safety technology are the key reasons for the change.
+It’s been concluded instead that the combination of motor vehicles built to handle at higher speeds and improved passive and active safety technology are the key reasons for the change.

 No matter how you slice it, increasing the speed limit invites people to push the boundaries up.
 Or so says Jonathan Adkins, deputy executive director with the Governor’s Highway Safety Association in Texas.

 The cost for driving on America’s fastest highway is an average of $6.17 one way.
 That price pays for shaving off around 9 minutes on a trip that usually takes around 38 minutes to complete.
 Not too surprising is the fact that high-speed highways are money-makers and that’s where the rubber literally meets the road.
-If the the case of Highway 130 is any clue to the future, driving faster is a profitable venture for state governments.
+If the case of Texas State Highway 130 is any clue to the future, driving faster on toll roads is a profitable venture for state governments.